Astrovicis/takehome/README.md

 - Docker compose is really useful
 - Null prototype objects should be null prototype objects as the req.body
 - Joi is great and I miss it

+## Things I would add/change with more time
+- Add Joi validation
+- Change db/queries.js to services/addresses.js
+- Make more secure the postgres container (nondefault passwords), especially with open port
+- De-hardcode the table columns queried by getMatching, whether with objection or knex